|September 18th, 2020|

 4. Requesting payments with P2P:

-This service is appropriate for smaller businesses, pay-on-delivery orders, day to day services like paying the gardener, barber, milkman, maid, tutor etc. Service providers can generate a ‘pay-me’ link which the customers can use to make the payments right from their smartphones.
+This service is appropriate for smaller businesses, pay-on-delivery orders, day to day services like paying the gardener, barber, milkman, maid, tutor, etc. Service providers can generate a ‘pay-me’ link which the customers can use to make the payments right from their smartphones.

 Fees for P2P service:

-While most of the service providers may provide free P2P payment functionality to your business, some might charge a token fee around 1-1.5% of the transaction amount.
-If a merchant opts for instant deposit, more fees might be charged.
-However this fee can be avoided by waiting for 4-5 days before transferring the funds to their linked bank accounts.
+While most of the service providers may provide free P2P payment functionality to your business, some might charge a token fee of around 1-1.5% of the transaction amount.
+If a merchant opts for an instant deposit, more fees might be charged.
+However, this fee can be avoided by waiting for 4-5 days before transferring the funds to their linked bank accounts.
 This period of 4-5 days is referred to as a ‘hold period’ and can save the ‘instant-deposit’ fees.
 There are additional currency conversion charges for international payments or overseas transactions.

 Potential security risks and benefits of P2P payments:

-P2P payments are mostly concerned with offering ease-of-use, convenience and speed.
+P2P payments are mostly concerned with offering ease of use, convenience, and speed.
 Quick payments facility right on the smartphone makes life so much easier.
 These payments are becoming widely popular among millennials because of their speed and ease.

 Besides these benefits, P2P payments still pose certain security risks.
-Accidentally sending money to a person might cause breach of private data and getting such transactions refunded becomes more difficult.
-Precautions are taken in the form of passwords and PINS but some or the other breaches might occur.
+Accidentally sending money to a person might cause a breach of private data and getting such transactions refunded becomes more difficult.
+Precautions are taken in the form of passwords and PINS but some the other breaches might occur.
 To lower these risks, only conduct P2P transactions with people you know.

-Be safe, avoid frauds!
+Be safe, and avoid frauds!